ZenNotes

 Stay keyboard-first

 Search notes, search vault text, and open the command palette from their configured shortcuts.
 Use Vim mode for ex commands, pane motion, hint mode, leader hints, link-following, and keyboard-opened context menus.
-Vault text search can use auto-detected system tools like fzf or ripgrep, custom binary paths, or the built-in searcher.
+Once a picker is open, Arrow keys and Ctrl+N / Ctrl+P both move through results.

 Insert structure inline